ClaireAmandine/Week4Assignement/Codebook tidy_data_average.md

 The original data was tidied up further for analysis and can be found in "tidy_data.Rdata".

-The resulting tidy dataset was used to calculate the mean of each selected features over all participants.
+The resulting tidy dataset was used to calculate the mean of each selected features per activity and per participants.
 The resulting file "tidy_data_average.txt" contains the following: